Jordan Green: Barnsley

 On 18 January 2019, Green signed for League One club Barnsley for an undisclosed fee signing a 2 1/2-year deal, with the option of a further year in favour of the club.

 On 14 January 2020, Green re-joined his former loan club Newport County on loan until the end of the 2019–20 season.
 He made his second debut for Newport County on 18 January 2020 in the 2-0 League Two win against Swindon Town as a second-half substitute.
 Green scored his first goal for Newport on 25 February 2020 in the 4–2 defeat to Grimsby Town in League Two.

 Green made another loan move to League Two on 20 August 2020, joining Southend United on a six-month deal.
 The loan was terminated early in October after Green sustained an ankle injury.

 On 4 January 2021, Green's contract with Barnsley was terminated by mutual consent.

 Dulwich Hamlet

 On 14 August 2021, Green signed for National League South club Dulwich Hamlet following a successful trial.

 Gillingham

 On 15 July, Green signed for League Two side Gillingham following a successful trial period during pre season.
-Green scored his first goal for the club during an EFL Cup first round tie away at AFC Wimbledon, scoring the second in a 2-0 win to send the Kent side to the second round.
+Green scored his first goal for the club during an EFL Cup first round tie away at AFC Wimbledon, scoring the second in a 2–0 win to send the Kent side to the second round.
 Green went on to make 26 appearances for the side in all competitions, but on 26 January 2023 Gillingham manager Neil Harris told the media that Green was "free to leave and find regular football but he is not going to play for us again at the club".
+Although he remained with the club, he was released at the end of the season.

+Ramsgate

+Green joined Ramsgate of the Isthmian League when his Gillingham contract ended.